-Keep your fine jewellery in a secure location, preferably in the original box/bag that came with the item.
+Keep your fine jewellery in a secure location, eg. in the original box/bag that came with the item or in a travel clutch.
 Do not put heavy objects on top of jewellery items or next to them as this may cause damage to your jewellery or wring them out of shape.
 Colliers and chains must be closed and put in a flat position, hung or wrought around a soft element to avoid them from tangling and to remain ready for use.

 Fine jewellery adorned with brilliant cut diamonds, precious stones or pearls should be examined once a year depending on how frequently the jewellery is worn.
 It might be difficult to spot with the naked eye, but a piece of jewellery can have been exposed to light blows or wear that may constitute a risk of stones or pearls becoming loose or even lost.

 OLE LYNGGAARD COPENHAGEN recommends that gold jewellery without precious stones be cleaned frequently using jewellery care products without abrasives.
 This is the way to go about cleaning fine jewellery without any risk of damage.